jitesoft/docker-go/README.md

-# Go - Bootstrap
+# Go

-This branch is only for the bootstrap image.
+Go on alpine linux.